 Would you like to know what this pink pepper tastes like?

 You can also try a test tube.
-The tube contains enough pink pepper to fathom the flavor essence.
+The tube contains enough pink peppercorn to detect the flavor essence.

 Batch number